software-allies/cap-storage-aws/README.md

 ```

 ## **Configuration AWS S3**
-We recommend create a specific folder into your bucket for save your images.
+We recommend creating a specific folder into your bucket for save your images.
 In your bucket
 go the section of **permissions**, after that, go to **CORS configuration** and write the following code:

 ```